anacastrosalgado/DLPC/README.md

 DLPC

-A repository of the Dicionário da Língua Portuguesa Contemporânea (DLPC) from the Academia das Ciências de Lisboa (ACL).
+A repository of the Dicionário da Língua Portuguesa Contemporânea (DLPC, 2001) from the Academia das Ciências de Lisboa (ACL).
 This dictionary is currently being converted to the TEI Lex-0 format.

 Supervision of Toma Tasovac.